vumichien/cocoindex/docs/docs/getting_started/quickstart.md

 *   loads the data into a vector store (PG Vector)

-## Step 1: Set up the CocoIndex environment
+## Prerequisite: Install CocoIndex environment

-1. Open the terminal and create a new directory for your project:
+We'll need to install a bunch of dependencies for this project.

+1. Install CocoIndex:

     ```bash
-    mkdir cocoindex-quickstart
-    cd cocoindex-quickstart
-    ```

- 2. Install CocoIndex:

-    ```bash
     pip install cocoindex
     ```

-3. You need to setup a Postgres database with pgvector extension installed; or bring up a Postgres database using docker compose:
+2. You can skip this step if you already have a Postgres database with pgvector extension installed.
+    If not, the easiest way is to bring up a Postgres database using docker compose:

     - Make sure Docker Compose is installed: [docs](https://docs.docker.com/compose/install/)
     - Start a Postgres SQL database for cocoindex using our docker compose config: